econnet/econ/econ-1.0.rst

 - gives the bottom econ a bigger share of profit
 - reduces the overall profit/work ratio

 .. _`dcontrol`:

 Control
 -------

-Motivated by |pnoboss|.
+Motivated by `pnoboss`_.

 .. _`dk`:

-:dk:
+:dk: choice

-In an econ, no one has control over someone else.
+In an econ lattice, no one has control over someone else.

 Control refers to controlling the product related work.
 Content is controlled by the contributor of the content.